 If you haven’t had your completed manuscript edited by a professional editor, now is the time to do so.

-Even if you’ve voraciously self-edited your book, you still need to hire a skilled book editor to help you mold your manuscript into a completed final draft.
+Even if you’ve voraciously self-edited your book, you still need to find a book editor to help you mold your manuscript into a completed final draft.

 Here are some tips to hiring a professional book editor: